project-origin/docs/doc/concept/granular-certificates/transactions/slice.md

 >
 > Similarly, if I create slice-F and transfer it to another part,
 > I do not know the size of the new slices they might create (G and H) only that they are provably the sum of the 500Wh I transferred.

-## How to

-Look at the [Slicer](xref:ProjectOrigin.Electricity.Client.Slicer) for information on how to create a SliceCollection, and the CommandBuilder on how to execute the [SliceCommand](xref:ProjectOrigin.Electricity.Client.ElectricityCommandBuilder.SliceCertificate(ProjectOrigin.Electricity.Client.Models.FederatedCertifcateId,ProjectOrigin.Electricity.Client.Models.SliceCollection,Key))